-The draft Hawai'i Interagency Biosecurity Plan was completed in December 2016 and is available at http://hdoa.hawaii.gov/blog/main/biosecurityplan/.
-This plan is a 10-year road map for implementing the infrastructure and capacity needed to support biosecurity program at multiple agencies, including HDOA, DLNR, Hawai'i Department of Health, University of Hawai'i, and the Counties.
-The goal of the plan is to ensure that existing and future biosecurity programs at multiple agencies are well supported, aligned to protect Hawai'i from the impacts of invasive species, and effectively implemented by the respective organizations in a synergistic and coordinated manner.
+The draft Hawaii Interagency Biosecurity Plan is scheduled for completion in December 2016.
+This plan is a 10-year road map for implementing the infrastructure and capacity needed to support biosecurity program at multiple agencies, including Hawaii Department of Agriculture, DLNR, Hawaii Department of Health, University of Hawaii, and the Counties.
+The goal of the plan is to ensure that existing and future biosecurity programs at multiple agencies are well supported, aligned to protect Hawaii from the impacts of invasive species, and effectively implemented by the respective organizations in a synergistic and coordinated manner.
 The plan includes specific tasks to enhance postborder management of invasive species and protect forest health; these include:

-- Hiring four forest health specialists and one forest health pathologist to conduct monitoring, detection, and control of high-risk pests and pathogens in forest habitats (e.g. Rapid 'Ōhi'a Death and lobate lac scale). - Hiring 45 invasive species technicians plus operational support and purchase vehicles to be used to detect, monitor, remove, and control invasive species in DOFAW's protected areas. - Increase DLNR's funding by \$400,000 each year to address threats from established invasive species. - Implement one or more mechanisms (e.g. interisland nursery certification program) to minimize the movement of plant pathogens and pests via interisland transport of agricultural products. - Propose for enactment the necessary legislative amendments and promulgate new administrative rules to prevent the introduction of invasive species to natural areas, sensitive ecosystems, and protected areas and the spread of these species in these areas via commercial activities such as ecotourism, agrotourism, and construction activities.
+- Hiring four forest health specialists and one forest health pathologist to conduct monitoring, detection, and control of high-risk pests and pathogens in forest habitats (e.g. Rapid Ohia Death and lobate lac scale). - Hiring 45 invasive species technicians plus operational support and purchase vehicles to be used to detect, monitor, remove, and control invasive species in DOFAW's protected areas. - Increase DLNR's funding by \$400,000 each year to address threats from established invasive species. - Implement one or more mechanisms (e.g. interisland nursery certification program) to minimize the movement of plant pathogens and pests via interisland transport of agricultural products. - Propose for enactment the necessary legislative amendments and promulgate new administrative rules to prevent the introduction of invasive species to natural areas, sensitive ecosystems, and protected areas and the spread of these species in these areas via commercial activities such as ecotourism, agrotourism, and construction activities.